R&D Tax Relief Changes

 This is particularly good news for grant winners, who, because of state aid rules, usually need to claim through the RDEC scheme.

-Cloud, data, and mathematics costs eligible for relief
+Cloud, data, and mathematics costs made eligible for relief

 Some cloud computing solutions and data licensing costs are now eligible for relief.